 After you’ve exhausted your federal loan options, you may still have outstanding expenses at your college.
 That’s when you might seek additional funding options in the form of a private loan.
 While your college financial aid office will instruct you on how to apply for federal loans, you’ll need to determine which private loan lender you want to use.
 Some schools may provide you with a list of private loan providers for you to evaluate and select.
 Other schools may simply direct you to find a private loan provider on your own.

 A few years ago, there were significant differences in federal loans and private loans.
 Now, the programs have many similarities and offer unique benefits.
 The chart below outlines some key factors in the federal and private loan programs.

 As you can see from the chart, there are a lot of similarities in both programs.
-If you’re trying to decide between the two, here are some important factors to consider:
+Trying to decide between the two?
+Here are some important factors to consider:

 - If you’re an undergraduate student, in most cases you will have a more favorable interest rate and loan terms with a federal loan.
 If you think you’ll be entering any type of career that might qualify for Public Service Loan Forgiveness, you will want to stay with federal loans when possible.
 Private loans do not typically offer any type of forgiveness for public service.